erich5168/py-prime/README.md

 print('Time completed: ' , elapsed)
 ```
 - `start.time()` inside `range()` because this is when you start your checks.
-There is a logic problem with your old code, your `start.time()` starts at the very begining of your program, you are not accounting the time user needs to input interval.
+There is a logic problem with your old code.
+Your `start.time()` starts at the very begining of your program, you are not accounting the time user needs to input interval.
 - `time.sleep(.01)` on my machine it happens so fast at the end of the program it shows 0.0s.
 This is to add a little delay between each number.
-- At the very end after the `for` loop is complete we calculate the time spent.
+- At the very end after the `for()` loop is complete we calculate the time spent.

 ## primeNum.py - Prime number within 10s